-Relief softened the Captain's features and then she narrowed her eyes.
+Relief softened Helena's features and then she narrowed her eyes.
 "Rotten woman."

 "Hmm," Myka quirked an eyebrow.
 "That's Agent, my love.
 Rotten Agent."
 And then she leaned forward and effectively silenced any reply Helena might have had.

 Wandering hands were stopped by Helena's gentle touch, however.
-"Much as I do enjoy this, I do have a bed," the Captain said, gasping as Myka kissed a particularly sensitive spot along her jaw.
+"Much as I do enjoy this, I have a bed," she murmured, gasping as Myka kissed a particularly sensitive spot along her jaw.

 "Hm.
 Bed, how novel.
 Very well."

-It took them a while to traverse the short distance however, because Myka accidentally splashed Helena getting out, which led the Captain to retaliate, which created quite a mess and meant it took a while to find something to dry off with.
+It took them a while to traverse the short distance however, because Myka accidentally splashed Helena getting out, which led Helena to retaliate, which created quite a mess and meant it took a while to find something to dry off with.

-The candles were burning low when Myka at last eased herself onto the silk sheets next to her lover.
+The candles were burning low when Myka at last eased herself onto the silk sheets next to Helena.

-Lover.
-The word curled through her mind like a tendril of scented steam from the bath.
-The Commander had never spent much time pondering the nature of love – it had simply held no place in her life.
-Now, however, as she propped herself up on one elbow and reached out to trace delicate fingertips along the planes of Helena's body, watching the flush rise along satin skin and the way the other woman's breath quickened, it seemed as if there was room for nothing else in her heart.
+Myka had never spent much time pondering the nature of love – it simply held no place in her life.
+Now, however, as she propped herself up on one elbow and reached out to trace delicate fingertips along the planes of Helena's body, watching the flush rise along satin skin and the way her breathing quickened, it seemed as if there was room for nothing else in her heart.

 It should have been terrifying.

-As Myka leaned down and captured Helena's mouth with her own, her hair creating a tangled curtain around them and the Captain's hands sliding along her back, urging her own desire, fear was nowhere to be found.
+As Myka leaned down and captured Helena's mouth with her own, her hair creating a tangled curtain around them and Helena's hands sliding along her back, urging her own desire, fear was nowhere to be found.